Minas Tirith: Description

 Minas Tirith (Sindarin: "Tower of Guard") was the capital of Gondor at the end of the Third Age of Middle-earth.
 It lay at the eastern end of the White Mountains, built around a shoulder of Mount Mindolluin.
 The city is sometimes called "the White Tower", a synecdoche for the city's most prominent building in its Citadel, the seat of the city's administration.
 The head of government is the Lord of the City, a role fulfilled by the Stewards of Gondor.
 Other officials included the Warden of the Houses of Healing and the Warden of the Keys.
 The Warden of the Keys was in charge of the city's security, especially its gates, and the safe-keeping of its treasury, notably the Crown of Gondor; he had command of the city when it was besieged by the forces of Mordor.

 Minas Tirith had seven walls: each wall held a gate, and for strength of defence each gate faced a different direction from the next, facing alternately somewhat north or south.
-Each level was about 100 ft higher than the one below it, and each surrounded by a high stone wall coloured in white, with the exception of the wall of the First Circle (the lowest level), which was black, built of the same material used for Orthanc.
+Each level was about 100 ft above the one below it, and each surrounded by a high stone wall coloured white, with the exception of the wall of the First Circle (the lowest level), which was black, built of the same material used for Orthanc.
 This outer wall was also the tallest, longest and strongest of the city's seven walls; it was vulnerable only to earthquakes capable of rending the ground where it stood.
 The Great Gate of Minas Tirith, constructed of iron and steel and guarded by stone towers and bastions, was the main gate in the first or outer wall of the city.
 In front of the Great Gate was a large paved area called the Gateway.
 The main roads to Minas Tirith met here: the North-way that became the Great West Road to Rohan; the South Road to the southern provinces of Gondor; and the road to Osgiliath, which lay to the north-east of Minas Tirith.
 Except for the high saddle of rock which joined the west of the hill to Mindolluin, the city was surrounded by the Pelennor, an area of farmlands.